Minglanilla: Economy

 It is primarily a residential town, with most of its population commuting to Cebu City for work.
 Owing to its close location to Cebu City, which is only 15 km away from the municipality, it hosts many subdivisions.

 Prior to its suburbanization, Minglanilla's primary industry were agriculture and fishing.
 However, since the 2000s, when the municipality saw developments trickle down from Cebu City due to the city's own economic boom, the municipality has shifted into having a more service-driven economy.

 Anjo World Theme Park is located in Barangay Calajo-an.
 It is the first amusement park in Cebu, and is located in the larger Belmont One development, which hosts a supermarket, a hardware, restaurants, among other retail components, also located within Barangay Calajo-an.

 The Minglanilla Techno-Business Park is a 100 ha development which will be built on reclaimed land along the coast of the municipality's Tulay and Calajo-an barangays.
 It is envisioned primarily to host light industries, but also to other mixed-use developments as well, and is scheduled for completion by 2024.

-The Cebu South Port is a is a 5 hectares expandable port development in Minglanilla, Cebu that can accommodate ocean-going Panamax Vessels.
-It has a 182 TEU slot container yard complemented by a fleet of handling equipment for faster receiving and releasing of containers.